Traits, Personality and Behavior

 It's important to know the dog's background before purchasing a puppy.
 If you plan to actually work stock with your Australian Shepherd, you will want a puppy from working lines.
 An Australian Shepherd from show lines may also have a strong herding instinct, but his heavier coat can make him unsuited to work in the "real" world.
 He will, however, be a super competitor in agility, obedience and other dog sports.

-Another thing to be aware of is the existence of “mini” and “toy” Australian Shepherds.
-The United States Australian Shepherd Association, the AKC parent club for the breed, does not recognize these varieties and they cannot be registered with the AKC.
-There is a club for the mini Aussie, the Miniature Australian Shepherd Club of America.
+Another thing to be aware of is the existence of "mini" and "toy" Australian Shepherds.
 Assume that these smaller versions of the Aussie will have the same temperament, need for occupation and health concerns as their larger brethren.
-They are not “easier” or less active to live with.
+They are not "easier" or less active to live with.

 Health Issues Common to Australian Shepherds